-Before going to have your eye brows waxed, you need to consider the shape of the eye brow before going.
+Before going to have your eyebrows waxed, you need to consider the shape of the eyebrow.
 I have a difficult time explaining what I want.
-I like the natural shape of my eye brow and usually only want the edges cleaned up.
+I like the natural shape of my eyebrow and usually only want the edges cleaned up.
 To the esthetician who is waxing, though, the instructions may not fit what they are used to doing or what they envision.
-Their technique may not match your description or your description may not be clear enough for them to follow, which is usually my case.
+Their technique may not match your description—or your description may not be clear enough for them to follow, which is usually my case.

-Find a picture of eye brows showing the shape you want to attain.
-You might have picture of yourself that shows what you want, or you may need to hit the internet or magazines to find what you want to show your esthetician.
+- Find a picture of eyebrows showing the shape you want to attain.
+You might have a picture of yourself that shows what you want, or you may need to hit the internet or magazines to find what you want to show your esthetician.

 Bikini or Brazilian Waxing

 Be sure you understand the difference between bikini waxing and Brazilian waxing before going to your appointment:

 - A bikini wax basically cleans up the sides, and you can decide how much you want taken off the sides.

 - A Brazilian wax takes all the hair off from the top to the bottom.

 Think about your own personal hygiene before deciding which you prefer.
 Many people feel cleaner with the Brazilian wax, but there are many who feel they sweat more without the protection of hair in certain areas and experience a struggle with body odor.
 For those of you who fear sweating and body odor, the bikini wax may be the one you want.